 Family Area Terms & Conditions

-The Children’s Tent is suitable from birth until end of primary school age.
+The Children’s Tent is suitable from birth up to approximately age 12.

-The Teen Tent is suitable for secondary school-age children.
+The Teen Tent is aimed at senior school age children.

 We cannot accept responsibility for children participating without parental supervision.